trannolis/jfk_atms/README.md

 Once the contents of the repository are stored onto your computer, you first need to install the relevant libraries flask, which is done through `pip install -r $(REQ_DIR)/requirements-dev.txt`

-Afterwards, it is suggested to run `python3 atm_classes.py`.
-When a working version of the website for jfk_atm is available, it would be suggested to navigate to `localhost:8000`
+Afterwards, it is suggested to run the command `make local`.
+This should open up a local version of the website on `localhost:5000`

 # Make Targets